-Large selection of recipe choices
+Large selection of recipes

-Options available for many specialized diets
+Options available for specialized diets

 Most meals ready in 15 minutes or less